darold/pgtt/README.md

 The pgtt schema is automatically added to the search_path when you load the extension and if you change the `search_path` later.

+You must also give the USAGE privilege on this schema to users that will manipulate the global temporary tables.

 #### Create a Global Temporary Table

 To create a GTT table named "test_table" use the following statement: